Table of Contents

 The Gold Standard: Levothyroxine

 When asking what medication is for underactive thyroid, the most common answer you will hear from an NHS GP or endocrinologist is Levothyroxine.
-This is a synthetic version of the T4 hormone produced naturally by your body.
+This is the standard first-line prescription medicine used throughout the UK.

 Finding Your Initial Dose